Metal Transformation Quiz Questions

 The difference between brazing and soldering is based on temperature.
 Brazing involves joining metals by heating them to a higher temperature than soldering, typically above 450 degrees Celsius.
 In contrast, soldering involves joining metals with a lower temperature, usually below 450 degrees Celsius.
 The temperature difference affects the type of filler material used and the strength of the joint.
 Brazing typically uses a stronger filler material, such as brass or silver, while soldering uses a lower melting point filler material, like tin-lead alloy.

-A. It is the most plentiful metal in the earth's crust
+32. What is known about the quantity of aluminum in the earth's crust

 Explanation